hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 ### Failure Scenarios

 GCP provides guidance on [designing robust systems](https://cloud.google.com/compute/docs/tutorials/robustsystems).
-Working in accordance with those recommendations the PTFE Reference Architecture is designed to handle different failure scenarios that have different probabilities.
+Working in accordance with those recommendations the Terraform Enterprise Reference Architecture is designed to handle different failure scenarios that have different probabilities.
 As the architecture evolves it may provide a higher level of service continuity.

 #### Region Failure

-PTFE is currently architected to provide high availability within a single GCP Region.
+Terraform Enterprise is currently architected to provide high availability within a single GCP Region.
 Using multiple GCP Regions will give you greater control over your recovery time in the event of a hard dependency failure on a regional GCP service.
 In this section, we’ll discuss